 Tomb of Marcus Virgilius Eurysaces

 Republican Tombs in Via Statilia

-The walls built by Emperor Aurelianus reduced the size of the openings of the arch; major changes were introduced by Emperor Honorius who built a new gate in front of the old one in the early Vth century; this was flanked by a high tower and by a smaller one which incorporated a funerary monument.
+The walls built by Emperor Aurelian in 275 reduced the size of the openings of the arch; Emperor Honorius built a new gate in front of the old one in the early Vth century; it was flanked by a high tower and by a smaller one which incorporated a funerary monument.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Aqueducts of Claudius; 2) Via Labicana.
 The small map shows also: 3) Porta Maggiore; 4) Anfiteatro Castrense; 5) Republican tombs in Via Statilia.

 In 1838 Pope Gregory XVI decided to partially free the monumental arch by removing the gate built by Honorius; the remaining fortifications were pulled down after the unification of Italy in 1870.
 In 1956 the ground was brought back to its original lower level and cars were no longer allowed to go through the gate.